globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

 Manually Running Login Flows
 ----------------------------

-While your app will automatically initiate and oversee login flows as detected, sometimes an author may want to explicitly control when an authorization occurs.
+While your app will automatically initiate and oversee login flows when needed, sometimes an author may want to explicitly control when an authorization occurs.
 To manually trigger a login flow, call ``GlobusApp.login(...)``.
 The app will evaluate the current scope requirements against available tokens, initiating a login flow if it